If you suspect a dance friend is struggling with disordered eating or an eating disorder, here’s what to do.

 #1: Educate Yourself

-Share your experiences, as it can help to find relatable ground to “initiate the conversation in a gentle, supportive, and relatable manner.”
-Given our culture, we are all subject to the obsession with health.
-Kressel states, “normalizing these disordered thoughts in the conversation sends a message that your friend is not alone.
+Share your experiences (carefully)— this helps to find relatable ground.
+Given our culture, we are all subject to diet and wellness culture.
+But avoid discussions around specific weights, calorie targets, and even nutrition advice as these can breed comparisons.
+Dr. Kressel states, “normalizing these disordered thoughts in the conversation sends a message that your friend is not alone.
 The hope is that by starting the conversation, individuals will feel motivated to seek treatment to establish a healthier relationship with food and their bodies.”

 While your role in supporting your friend is integral, remember that, unless you are a licensed medical provider, you are not equipped to offer a diagnosis or intervention plan.
 If not qualified, it’s discouraged to hold any assumptions based on the nature of your friend’s struggles.

 Rather, your role is to provide support and encourage them to seek help from a qualified professional.
 Offer to help your friend find resources.
 A Registered Dietitian Nutritionist with advanced certification in Eating Disorders, along with a licensed mental health therapist is recommended.

 #5: Raise generalized concerns to those in charge